hindrikson/disaggregator-updated/docs/temporal.md

                   |----------|------|------|------|-----|------|------|-------|------|------|
                   | 00:00:00 | 94.1 | 73.2 | 74.9 | 109 | 91.6 | 96.5 | 101.5 | 80.7 | 86.6 |

-            - Returns a dataframe with temporal load porfiles for a specific state (Bundesland).
+            - Returns a normalized dataframe based on the values of the static standard last profiles, with temporal load porfiles for a specific state (Bundesland).
+These normalized values based on standard last profiles are then used to disaggregate the annual consumption for every CTS branch.
             - | Date       | Day        | Hour     | DayOfYear | WD    | SA    | SU    | WIZ   | SOZ   | UEZ   | H0        | L0        | L1        | L2        | G0        | G1        | G2        | G3        | G4        | G5        | G6        |
               |------------|------------|----------|---|-------|-------|------|------|-------|-------|----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|
               | 2020-01-01 | 2020-01-01 | 00:00:00 | 1 | False | False | True | True | False | False | 0.000018 | 0.000018 | 0.000017 | 0.000019 | 0.000015 | 0.000006 | 0.000017 | 0.000021 | 0.000014 | 0.000009 | 0.000017 |